UBC-MDS/mathdistops/CONTRIBUTING.md

 - The name and version of your operating system.
 - Any pertinent details about your local setup that could aid in troubleshooting.
 - Clear and detailed steps to replicate the bug.

+### Resolving Bugs

+Review the GitHub issues labeled as "bug" and "help wanted."
+These are available for anyone interested in addressing and implementing solutions.